 The types of personal information CDC collects from you depends on the circumstances in which the information is collected, which may include:

-CDC may collect contact details including your name, address, email address and phone and fax numbers.
+CDC may collect contact details including your name, date of birth, address, email address, phone and fax numbers, employment history and photograph.
 Where relevant, CDC may also collect your credit card and other payment details, billing address, your driver’s licence and vehicle registration details, and any special requirements you notify to us in respect of the use of our services.

 CDC may collect personal information as otherwise permitted or required by law.

 CDC will not generally require you to disclose any sensitive information (for example, details of race, religious beliefs, sexual orientation, health information, etc) to us.
 We may however require prospective employees or contractors to provide us with certain health information (see the section below titled ‘Information for Job Applicants’).

 If you do provide sensitive information to us for any reason, you consent to us collecting that information and to us using and disclosing that information for the purpose which you disclosed it to us and as permitted by the Privacy Act and other relevant laws.

 How do we collect your personal information?

 CDC may collect personal information from you directly, for example: